BenMorel/gls-tracker/README.md

 ```

 Note that there is a limit on the number of the number of search results that may be returned by the API in a single call.
-If you request too many trackIDs at a time, you'll get a `GLSTrackerException`, such as:
+If you request too many trackIDs at a time, you'll get a `TooManySearchResultsException`.

-> `GLSTrackerException`:
-> The query yielded too many search results.
-Please try to be more specify in your query.